 Building and maintaining the communication bridge

 If that isn’t doable, I’m sorry to suggest even more work for you.
 But can you look at the Learning Modules (available to our members) on Communication (an excerpt from this Module is available here) and Intervention (excerpt available here) and apply what you learn to getting your daughter to agree to a parenting group?
 Perhaps you stay off the topic of her parenting, since she just gets defensive.
 Modules 4 and 8 will improve how you communicate so that she relaxes around you.
 You’ll get that bridge built between you.
 Module 8 will help you prepare early by identifying where there are groups, the cost, the access issues, the barriers.
 You will practice scripting out how to approach your daughter.
-Something like:

 Dad speaking (just a guess here that dad usually communicates less with your daughter about parenting issues):